 No specific legislation governs M&A activity in Greece.
 However, in relation to M&A transactions, the following laws generally apply:

 - for corporate aspects of transactions – Codified Law 2190/1920 on sociétés anonymes, Law 4072/2012 on private companies and Law 3190/1955 on limited liability companies;

 - for competition law issues – Competition Law 3959/2011 and the EC Merger Regulation (Council Regulation (EC) 139/2004);

-- for information obligations in case of acquisition of significant holdings in listed companies – Law 3556/2007 transposing EU Directive 2004/109/EC; and
+- for information obligations in case of acquisition of significant holdings in listed companies – Law 3556/2007 transposing Directive 2004/109/EC of the European Parliament anf of the Council; and

-- other special provisions of civil, commercial and tax law – Law 2166/1993, Legislative Decree 1297/1972, which provides tax incentives for business transformations and thus encourages M&A activity, and the Income Tax Code (Law 4172/2013), which provides tax incentives for certain M&A cases.
+- other special provisions of civil, commercial and tax law – Law 2166/1993, Legislative Decree 1297/1972 on tax incentives for business transformations and thus encourages M&A activity, and the Income Tax Code (Law 4172/2013), which provides tax incentives in certain M&A cases.

 How is the M&A market regulated?